-SAGE Working Group on Varicella and Herpes Zoster Vaccines (established May 2012)
+SAGE Working Group on Varicella and Herpes Zoster Vaccines (May 2012 - June 2014)

 Terms of Reference